-Usage: gw_hedin_shift boolean/state
+Usage: gw hedin shift boolean/state

-Purpose: If set, the poor-man's self-consistency proposed by Hedin [98] is enabled.
+Purpose: If set, the poor-man's self-consistency proposed by Hedin [110] is enabled.
 The Hedin shift is referenced to a particular state, typically the HOMO.
 This procedure can be also considered as fixing the zero of the energy scale in a G_0W_0 calculation employing an overall energy shift ΔE .
-When including this shift, the starting point dependence is significantly reduced, similar to an ev-sc GW_0 calculated individually for each state.
-In this case, set '.true.'
+When including this shift, the starting point dependence is significantly reduced, similar to an evsc GW_0 calculation.
+The computational overhead is negligible.
+The Hedin shift can be calculated individually for each state.
+In this case, set 'true.'
 The shift can be also calculated for a particular state, which is then applied to all other states.
 For the latter, give an integer for the state instead of a boolean.
 Note that this is the common way to apply the Hedin shift with the HOMO as reference level.
 Default: .false.